vbud/website/src/content/blog/right-knee-medical-history.md

 # Opinions from surgeons and PTs

-As of June 2025, I am in the process of talking to surgeons and PTs about my situation.
+As of August 2025, I am in the process of talking to surgeons and PTs about my situation.
 Below are my summaries of my interactions so far.

 ## Keith Chan

 Upon seeing the MRI and understanding that I've already tried managing it conservatively, Keith suggested ACL revision.
-The thinking is that the anterior graft placement is putting more pressure on my infrapatellar fat pain, which is why it's so easy for me to trigger painful episodes.
+The thinking is that the anterior graft placement is putting more pressure on my infrapatellar fat pad, which is why it's so easy for me to trigger painful episodes.

 He said my ACL graft is a bit loose based on both the physical exam and the MRI.
 He also thinks the graft is impinging slightly, which could explain why the ACL has loosened despite me never returning sport since the initial ACLR six years ago.